Am I eligible for a blue badge?

 You do not have to be a driver or a car owner to apply for or have a blue badge.
 The badge is issued to you and can be used in any vehicle you travel in.
 However you must not allow someone else to use the badge on your behalf, it can only be used when you are using the vehicle.

-You will only get a blue badge if you are able to show that you have a permanent and substantial disability which means you are either unable to walk, or have considerable difficulty with walking.
-There is a £10.00 fee for issuing a blue badge.
+You will only get a blue badge if you are able to show that you have an enduring and substantial disability which causes you during the course of a journey to:

 You will be automatically eligible for a blue badge if you are over two years old and meet at least one of the following criteria.
 Further details about these conditions can be found on the GOV.UK website.